TnTech-ECE/S25_Team1_MyCapstoneProject/Experimental Analysis/Experimental Analysis.md

 ### Expected Results:

-The first thing to do is calculate the power that each device is using.
+&nbsp;&nbsp;&nbsp;&nbsp; The first thing to do is calculate the power that each device is using.
 The power will be measured in watts and then best measured against the batteries 98Wh rating.
 If the calculated wattage is less than the rating for the given time of 20 minutes then the systems should run fine.
 For this on paper experiment the equation P = IV will be utilized.

 - Raspberry Pi-5: P=VI≈5.1V×5.0A≈25.5W
 - Depth Camera: P=VI≈5V×2.4A≈12W